Thaddeus S. C. Lowe

-Early life
+Early life and education

-Heritage

-Thaddeus Lowe was born August 20, 1832, to Clovis and Alpha Green Lowe in Jefferson Mills, Coos County, New Hampshire.
+Lowe was born August 20, 1832, to Clovis and Alpha Green Lowe in Jefferson, New Hampshire.
 Lowe's grandfather, Levi Lowe, fought in the Revolutionary War, and his father was a drummer boy in the War of 1812.
 Both Clovis and Alpha were native New Hampshirites, of pioneer stock and descendants of 17th century Pilgrims.
 Clovis was a cobbler, but later became a merchant in Jefferson.
 He dabbled in politics and was even elected to state legislature at one time.
 His politics and opinion were well respected in the state.

-Youth

 Versions of the life of young Thaddeus vary.
 He was the second child in a family of five and was named Thaddeus Sobieski Constantine, more than likely after the character Thaddeus Constantine Sobieski (Tadeusz Kosciuszko) in an 1803 novel Thaddeus of Warsaw by Scottish author Jane Porter.
 His circumstances around the age of ten are uncertain; either his mother had died and Clovis married Mary Randall, or Lowe was sent away to another farm during which time his mother died and his father remarried.
 He apparently did work for another farm owned by the Plaisteds, but whether or not he lived there is uncertain.
 Clovis and Mary had seven more children, but there is a timeline confusion that may indicate she already had children when she married Clovis.

 What is consistent in the stories of Lowe are accounts of his insatiable appetite for learning.
 He could not read enough material, and he had questions beyond the answering of his father or teachers.
 Lowe was also limited in the amount of time he had for school.
 His farm chores allowed him only three winter months to attend Common School at Jefferson Mills, two miles away.
-The school had no books, but, like Abraham Lincoln, Thad would spend his evenings in front of the fireplace reading books loaned from his teacher's personal library.
+The school had no books, but, like Abraham Lincoln, Thad spent his evenings in front of the fireplace reading books loaned from his teacher's personal library.

 By age fourteen, Thad had ventured out on his own: first to Portland, Maine, then back to Boston where he joined his older brother Joseph in the shoe [parts] cutting trade.
 At eighteen, Thad became quite ill and returned home.
 While he was still recuperating, his younger brother invited him to attend a chemistry lecture by one Professor Reginald Dinkelhoff featuring the phenomenon of lighter-than-air gases, specifically hydrogen.
 When Dinkelhoff requested a volunteer from the audience, an eager Thaddeus jumped to the fore.
 Dinkelhoff could see the interest in his eyes and after the show offered to take him on the road with him as an assistant.
 Lowe did so and after two years, upon the professor's retirement, bought out the show using the appellation "Thaddeus Sobieski Coulincourt Lowe, Professor of Chemistry."